YUNEEC/MFiExample/README.md

 # MFiExample

-This is a minimal iOS example app on how to use the Dronecode SDK and connect wia MFi to the ST10C and the H520.
+This is a minimal iOS example app on how to use the Dronecode SDK and connect via MFi to the ST10C Remote Controller and the H520.
 The app is based on the [Dronecode SDK Swift example app](https://github.com/Dronecode/DronecodeSDK-Swift-Example).

 ## Instructions